2014 House Bill 5477: Increase gas taxPublic Act 468 of 2014

 To replace the current 19-cent per gallon gas tax and 15-cent diesel tax with a 6 percent wholesale fuel tax.
 The tax could only rise by 5 percent per year even if the price of fuel rose faster, but if the price of fuel fell the rate could be increased to prevent any reduction in tax revenue compared to the 2014 level.

-Referred to the House Transportation and Infrastructure Committee on April 23, 2014
+Referred to the Committee on Transportation and Infrastructure

 With the recommendation that the substitute (H-1) be adopted and that the bill then pass.